 - 9.1 Term.
-This Agreement shall be effective and in full force for five (5) years from the Effective Date ("Term"), and thereafter shall renew by mutual written consent for additional, successive periods of three (3) years each, unless terminated earlier pursuant to this Article 9. - 9.2 Termination for Failure to Meet Minimum Purchase Requirement.
-Company will have the right to terminate this Agreement if Distributor fails to meet the Minimum Purchase Requirements as listed in Exhibit A. Company will provide one hundred and eighty (180) days written notice upon failure to meet the Minimum Purchase Requirements during which time the Company will maintain effective pricing to Distributor and may elect to sell products to other parties.

-9.3 Termination for Cause.
+This Agreement shall be effective and in full force for five (5) years from the Effective Date ("Term").
+The expiration date shall be the fifth anniversary of the Distributor's receiving the China SFDA approval to market the Solution in the Territory.
+Thereafter the Agreement shall renew by mutual written consent for additional, successive periods of three (3) years each, unless terminated earlier pursuant to this Article 9. - 9.2 Termination for Failure to Meet Minimum Purchase Requirement.
+Company will have the right to terminate this Agreement if Distributor fails to meet the Minimum Purchase Requirements as listed in Exhibit A. Company will provide one hundred and twenty (120) days written notice upon failure to meet the Minimum Purchase Requirements during which time the Company will maintain effective pricing to Distributor and may elect to sell products to other parties. - 9.3 Termination for Cause.
 Either party will have the right to terminate this Agreement for cause upon forty five (45) days' prior written notice to the other party of a material breach of this Agreement by the other party that remains uncured during such forty five (45) day period.